pbaker321/Whats-Cooking/README.md

 6. Input form will reset whe user clicks on the Input
 7. Results will refresh on new submit
 8. Footer with links to Social Media
+9. Back to top feature once a search has been made so the user can return to the search form.
+10. Clear search button appear once a search has been made allowing the user to clear Results
+11. Modal appears when the user doesnt fill in the Meal inout query stopping the search.

 #### Future Features
 * Meal planner by inputting daily calories